opea-project/GenAIExamples/FaqGen/docker/xeon/README.md

 We set default model as "meta-llama/Meta-Llama-3-8B-Instruct", change "LLM_MODEL_ID" in following Environment Variables setting if you want to use other models.

+If use gated models, you also need to provide [huggingface token](https://huggingface.co/docs/hub/security-tokens) to "HUGGINGFACEHUB_API_TOKEN" environment variable.

 ### Setup Environment Variables

 Since the `compose.yaml` will consume some environment variables, you need to setup them in advance as below.